 The GGtude platform is one of the most research-supported app platforms in the world.
-Seven academic papers (see below) including four randomized control trials (RCTs) have shown its efficacy.
+We are celebrating our 11th peer reviewed academic paper (see below) including seven randomized controlled trials (RCTs) that have shown the our platforms’ efficacy.

 Institutions researching the GGtude platform include:

-- University of Washington, Dept. of Psychiatry and Behavioral Sciences, USA
+- University of Washington, Dept. of Psychiatry and Behavioral Sciences, Seattle, Washington, USA

 - Concordia University, Faculty of Arts and Science, Montréal, Canada